domdavis/auldlang/README.md

 ### For auld lang syne

 The instruction `For auld lang syne` will output the character specified by the value of the current cell.
+The exact character will be `abs(value) mod 127`.
-If an argument is provided the pointer is moved to the left by the value of the argument.
+Characters 0-31 will be rendered as a `?`.
+If an argument is provided the pointer is moved to the left by the value of the argument after the character is output.

 ### Sin auld lang syne

 The instruction `sin auld lang syne` will output the character specified by the value of the current cell.
+The exact character will be `abs(value) mod 127`.
-If an argument is provided the pointer is moved to the right by the value of the argument.
+Characters 0-31 will be rendered as a `?`.
+If an argument is provided the pointer is moved to the right by the value of the argument after the character is output.

 ### We'll